Read the Washington sole proprietorship guide below or get an LLC with ZenBusiness today for $0 + state fee.

 More information on Washington state taxation in general and how to file can be found through the Washington Department of Revenue.

-There isn’t a requirement in Washington for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Washington for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Washington licenses and permits to operate in a compliant fashion.

 Washington has a wide array of business-related licenses you may need to obtain depending on the nature of your business and where it operates.
 Thankfully, the state has made the business licensing process relatively simple through Washington’s simplified Business License Application.
 After completing the application, you will be given the opportunity to add any necessary licenses to your business name.